Skip to content

 • Signature.

 The Dean of Students shall review the request for reconsideration, send it to the other Party and request that they respond, then make a final determination.
-The final determination may include: denial of the request and upholding the original Outcome Letter, a direction to the investigator to conduct additional investigation and prepare a new report, the issuance of a new Outcome Letter which may include imposing lesser or greater sanctions, or a referral of the matter for a Hearing.
+The final determination may include denial of the request and upholding the original Outcome Letter, a direction to the investigator to conduct additional investigation and prepare a new report, the issuance of a new Outcome Letter which may include imposing lesser or greater sanctions, or a referral of the matter for a Hearing.
 The Dean of Student’s action shall be final and non-appealable.

-This is the only right a Student has if they receive a sanction that is less than a ten (10)-day suspension or if the Party is not a Student.
+This is the only right a student has if they receive a sanction that is less than a ten (10)-day suspension or if the Party is not a Student.

 B. Upon receiving the findings in writing, where the sanctions imposed are more than an eleven (11) day suspension, the Party shall have the following rights: